 SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates MDWT, BGRY

-Midwest Holding Inc. (NASDAQ: MDWT)’s sale to an affiliate of Antarctica Capital for $27.00 per share.
+Midwest Holding Inc. MDWT's sale to an affiliate of Antarctica Capital for $27.00 per share.
 If you are a Midwest shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.